- Describe the purpose and procedure of a daily health check.

 - You cannot care for the child while maintaining appropriate care for the other children

 If a child meets any of these criteria, it is likely that they should be sent home.
-See the attachments in the Learn Activites section below for a complete list of illnesses that do or do not merit exclusion from child care.
+See the resources in the Learn Activites section below for a complete list of illnesses that do or do not merit exclusion from child care.

 Daily health checks are a good time to evaluate an infant or toddler's health to make these decisions.
 Remember, it is up to your program--not the family--to decide whether a child is healthy enough to stay in child care.
 You must consider the health of the other children and staff in your program.